 According to Kansas Department of Health and Environment, each child is required to have at least two complete changes of clothes to be kept in his or her cubby.
 This means 2 pairs of socks, 2 pairs of underwear, 2 shirts and 2 pairs of pants/or shorts.

 The KDHE also requires that each child who naps at the CDC bring a blanket.
 We will provide the bottom cot sheet.
 Children may also bring in a snuggle buddy if so desired, labeled with their name.

 Cot sheets are laundered at the CDC once a week or more often if necessary.
 Blankets should be taken home once a week to be laundered.

 Parents are to provide disposable diapers and diaper wipes for children wearing diapers.
 An ample supply should be kept at the CDC at all times.
 Please put your child’s name on his or her diapers and the diaper wipe container.

-In the summer each child will need to bring a swim suit, towel and sunscreen (with a permission form and instructions).
+In the summer each child will need to bring a swim suit, towel and sunscreen (you will be required to sign a permission slip allowing us to apply sunscreen).
 These items will be kept at the CDC for the summer.